 I introduce to you, my husband:

 Dez and I have been married for 28 years and have 11 children together (yes, that’s correct eleven) and two grandchildren.
 Our relationship has survived on love, commitment, and reliance on Jesus Christ as our Lord and Savior.
 There have been many tears, frustrations, and anger but there have been just as many days of wonder, awe, and strength.

-We have identified 19 alters (this is how we refer to the different personalities that share the host’s body).
+We have identified more than 20 alters (this is how we refer to the different personalities that share the host’s body).
 They range in age, gender, and sexual orientation; some believe in God, others do not.
 Some acknowledge our spousal relationship and the family, others do not.
 Each alter was formed to attend to a specific task to protect Dez and the overall system.
 These last five years of therapy have been focused on bringing healing to the alters, co-consciousness, and integration into one personality.
 We’ve only just begun and I look forward to sharing our journey with you.